The Party (1968 film): Production

-The film started shooting in May under the title RSVP.

-The film's interiors were shot on a set, at the MGM lot, though this may be a mistake as IMDb lists the Samuel Goldwyn Studios on Formosa as the correct address, likely as other Mirisch Productions, including West Side Story, were shot there as well.
+The film's interiors were shot on a set, at the MGM lot, though this may be a mistake as IMDb lists the Samuel Goldwyn Studios on Formosa Avenue, West Hollywood, as the correct address, likely as other Mirisch Company productions, including West Side Story, were shot there as well.
 The original script was only 63 pages in length.
-Edwards later said it was the shortest script he ever shot from, and the majority of the content in the film was improvised on set.
+Edwards later said it was the shortest script he ever shot from, and that the majority of the content in the film was improvised on set.

+The film started shooting in May 1967 under the title RSVP, and lasted for 12 weeks over the summer of 1967.
+Edwards and Sellers had initially attempted to film part of it as a modern silent picture with subtitles, but Sellers soon found a need to speak and develop the character of Hrundi V. Bakshi, a name he came up with on the spot.
+Several cast and crew members described the production as the most enjoyable of their career, with Denny Miller describing it as "heaven", stating that they knew it was something special when cast and crew not even involved with the shooting of certain scenes would stick around just to watch the filming.
+Claudine Longet very visibly found it difficult to keep a straight face in many scenes.
+Steve Franken, who played Levinson the drunken butler, thoroughly enjoyed being allowed to improvise, but noted the dangers of the foam in the water and struggled to breathe.
+The pool scene where his love interest Janice Kane (Corinne Cole) pours a bottle on his face was improvised due to him murmuring to Cole to clear the foam from his face as he couldn't breathe.

 The film draws much inspiration from the works of Jacques Tati; Bakshi arrives at the party in a Morgan three-wheeler which may suggest Monsieur Hulot's car in Monsieur Hulot's Holiday.
 However, it was not the same car (Salmson AL3).
 The entire film storyline is reminiscent of the Royal Garden restaurant sequence of Playtime, and the comedic interaction with inanimate objects and gadgets parallels several of Tati's films, especially Mon Oncle.

 Soundtrack

-The score of The Party was composed by Henry Mancini, including the song "Nothing to Lose".
-Mancini, commenting on audience reactions, noted "That's what I get for writing a nice song for a comedy.
+The score of The Party was composed by Henry Mancini, including the song "Nothing to Lose," performed onscreen by Claudine Longet.
+Mancini, commenting on audience reactions, noted, "That's what I get for writing a nice song for a comedy.
 Nobody's going to hear a note of it."
-During a scene later in the film, the band can be heard playing "It Had Better Be Tonight (Meglio stasera)", a song Mancini composed for the first Pink Panther film.
-The CD originally was released on August 20, 1995 by BMG Victor.
+During a scene later in the film, the band can be heard playing "It Had Better Be Tonight (Meglio stasera)," a song Mancini composed for the first Pink Panther film.
+The CD originally was released on August 20, 1995, by BMG Victor.